Anthropology @ PLU

 The core lessons in recognizing ethnocentrism and using the concept of cultural relativity to understand global issues are key for the 100 level courses.
 Further, the development of intercultural skills for use in a myriad of circumstances is central in all general education classes.
 Our focus on human diversity with a broad intercultural and international expertise has lead a number of other programs to require our courses for their students or recruit our faculty for their courses.

 At the present, we teach courses that are required by education, legal studies, social work, global studies, women’s studies and the first year program.
-We also regularly offer study away courses in the J-term and summer.

-Mission to Majors and Minors
+Mission to Minors